jawher/mow.cli/README.md

 })
 ```

-The field names are self-describing.

 `EnvVar` accepts a space separated list of environment variables names to be used to initialize the option.

 If `SetByUser` is specified (by passing a pointer to a bool variable), it will be set to `true` if the user explicitly set the option.

-The result is a pointer to a value that will be populated after parsing the command line arguments.
+The result is a pointer to a value which will be populated after parsing the command line arguments.
 You can access the values in the Action func.

 In the command line, mow.cli accepts the following syntaxes